kovvik/netdata-ubuntu-deb-build/README.md

 # netdata-ubuntu-deb-build

-Tool to build ubuntu packages for Netdata using Vagrant
+Tool to build ubuntu packages for Netdata using Vagrant and ansible playbook.

 ## Requirements
 * Vagrant installed